IFCA-Advanced-Computing/FAIR_eva/README.md

 # Run FAIR EVA API (using the previously built image)
 docker run --rm -d --network host --name fair_eva_api fair-eva-api
 ```

+By default the docker image deploys an [OAI-PMH ready](https://github.com/IFCA-Advanced-Computing/fair-eva-plugin-oai-pmh) FAIR EVA API server, which will listen on port 9090.
+Further details can be found in the [docs](docs/installation.md).

 ### Trigger the FAIR data assessement
 Once the API is up, FAIR data assessment can be exercised.
 Check [the examples from the documentation](./docs/usage.md#perform-an-evaluation) for working examples.